 Apple’s App Store has long been regarded as the safest environment for users to install apps.
 Any developer looking to submit their app to the store must go through a strict vetting process which is designed to protect users from code that puts user privacy at risk such as malicious adware or any other type of harmful content that could taint Apple’s clean image.

 The term “walled garden” has justified its name.

-When it comes to mobile attribution fraud, past assumptions were that various and familiar fraud methods, which relied on malicious SDKs and code on the user’s device, were considered irrelevant for iOS devices, thanks to this strict vetting process.
+When it comes to mobile attribution fraud, it has been always been assumed that known fraud attacks, which rely on malicious SDKs and code on the user’s device, were considered irrelevant for iOS devices thanks to this strict vetting process.

 New research by Snyk, the open source security company, revealed a method where app developers can “hide” a piece of their code from Apple’s strict inspections.

 “Our research team discovered that a popular iOS Advertising SDK, used by over 1,200 apps in the AppStore, with more than 300 Million downloads combined — injects code into standard iOS functions within the application and is capable of intercepting all HTTP requests made by the app.
 This gives the SDK access to a significant amount of data including private user information, cookies and authentication tokens, and works to steal potential revenue from other ad networks the application may be using.”

 The case discovered by Snyk was seemingly carried out to perform a sophisticated type of mobile attribution fraud; however, the way this scheme came to play was a real cause for concern.

 The specific case mentioned above detected a piece of code that was masked when running through Apple’s review.
 The code was deliberately designed to turn-off once it identified that it was running in a simulated environment, if there was a debugger attached, if the phone was rooted, or if a VPN was enabled.

 This type of sophisticated masking created a code sequence which is extremely difficult to detect, and likely the reason why Apple missed it during their meticulous inspections.